NotnHeavy/TF2Rebalance/README.md

 # TF2Rebalance

 To be worked on.
 This plugin is still in development phase and I just made it public for the sake of it.
+This plugin uses SourceMod 1.11.